RESOURCES FOR MAINE FAMILIES

 Thousands of dollars in credits to support you and your family (even if you don’t have earned income)!

 Most Maine parents are eligible for thousands of dollars in federal and state tax money, including the Child Tax Credit, an $850 relief check, and other credits.
-You don’t need to have income for this credit (or have filed taxes in the past), but you do have to file your 2021 taxes by October 31, 2022.
+You don’t need to have income for this credit (or have filed taxes in the past).
 This money is not a loan and you will not have to pay it back.
 You won’t get in trouble for filing, even if you have no earned income and haven’t filed before.
 It will not count against any other federally-funded public benefits, like TANF, SNAP, or MaineCare.
 Questions or need help?
 Get started online with your taxes by going to www.getyourrefund.org/MEJ or call Flavia at Maine Equal Justice, at (207) 888-3963.

 This free resource page is provided, in part, through the generous support of